simplify23/simplify23.github.io/_pages/includes/intro.md

 <!-- Previously, I interned at Sony AI for half a year, focusing on AI security and model compression.
 Before that, I also interned at Tencent Youtu Lab for one year, exploring federated learning and adversarial attacks. -->

 **Research Interests**: My research lies at the intersection of computer vision, robotics, recommendation algorithms and data mining.
-My research interests include Text recognition, continual learning and spatio-temporal data efficiency.
+My research interests include text recognition, continual learning and spatio-temporal data efficiency.

 [comment]: <> (**🤔 Searching for doctoral positions**: I am looking for PhD opportunities in the fields of computer vision, robotics, recommendation algorithms, and machine learning for 2024.
 Please feel free to contact me if you are interested)